 It’s never too early to start investing.
 In fact, we wish high school students invested even a little.
 So here are some tips on how to invest as a teenager.

 It doesn’t hurt to start talking to even young kids about investing.
 But when they’re teenagers, the can–and should–get hands-on experience.

-While it doesn’t hurt to discuss investing with children at an earlier age, they can get real, hands-on experience with investing as a teenager.
-Like many other kids in the 1980s, I played the Stock Market Game in elementary school, and learned nothing about investing, but I learned that adults checked the newspaper every day and would fret over IBM being down an eighth.
-It wasn’t a great introduction to long-term investing; in fact, it was no introduction.
+Like many other kids in the 1980s, I played the Stock Market Game in elementary school.
+I learned nothing about investing, but I learned that adults checked the newspaper every day and worried over IBM being down an eighth.
+It wasn’t a great introduction to long-term investing.
+In fact, it was no introduction at all.

-One private high school thinks it’s doing the right thing by giving its teenage students $100,000 to play the Stock Market Game using real money from other people, preparation for a life in a potentially lucrative career in money management, and if your annual earnings are in the mid-six figures, saving for the future is technically easy, even while living a flagrant lifestyle.
-That’s not a great way for middle-class or socio-economically-challenged teenagers to learn about managing their own money.
+One private high school thinks it’s doing the right thing by giving its teenage students $100,000 to play the Stock Market Game using real money from other people.
+They say it’s preparation for a life in a potentially lucrative career in money management.
+And if your annual earnings are in the mid-six figures, saving for the future is technically easy, even while living a flagrant lifestyle.
+But that’s not a great way for middle-class or socio-economically-challenged teenagers to learn about managing their own money.

 You don’t learn much about managing money if the money you’re managing isn’t scarce.
 There’s no scarcity when a private school raises $100,000 for you to play with.

 So what’s a parent or educator to do?
 I’ve got some ideas.

 Parents with an eye on their children’s financial future often want them to start working early.
 Then, they can earn money on their own.
 Work, in and of itself, is an important experience to gain.